Rafael2sf/gnl/README.md

 ## 📑 If you plan on doing this project, here are some tips

-+ Learn and understand static variables
+-   Learn and understand static variables
-+ Plan your aproach before starting
+-   Plan your aproach before starting

 </br>

 <h2> Grade </h2>

-(old)
+(v1)

 ### ⭐ 125%

 Mandatory + bonus

 4 days